soft9000/AboutTime/AboutTimeDesktop/README.md

 No time to write things down?
 Relax: AboutTime also has a simple voice-note recording feature.
 Now we can keep track of what we saw and did, as well as when we first noticed.
 All real-time data-captured for thoughtful review / annotation later-on.

-After awhile, using AboutTime encourages us to do more each day, By encouraging us to do more, AboutTime also allows us to become a lot more productive.
+After awhile, using AboutTime encourages us to do more each day.
+By encouraging us to do more, AboutTime also allows us to become a lot more productive.
 Over time, most discover that using AboutTime will help us stand head-and-shoulders above the competition.

 Features: